babushkai/Takotsubo-Syndrome-Prediction-of-Hospitalization-Outcomes/README.md

 make gcloud-deploy
 ```

 `make gcloud-deploy` uses `app.yaml` file which creates App Engine and activate Dockerfile.
-Docker image is recorded Container Registry and be pused on App Engine accordingly.
+Docker image is recorded on Container Registry and be pused on App Engine accordingly.